 Let me guess: Now that the vacation is over, you and your sweetie tend to make love infrequently, quickly and late at night (after you’ve had an exhausting day).
 I’m not psychic.
 But I have worked with thousands of couples, and the majority of them neglect their love life.

 Now contrast this with how you approach your hobbies.
 I’ll bet loonies to Timbits that you save time in your week for that golf game or book club or dance class.
 It is hubby, not hobby, that hears, “Not tonight, dear, I’m too tired.”
 But sex as a hobby means sex is fun.
 And we all make time for fun.
 Here’s how to make sex a priority:

 Yup!
 In a long-term relationship, spontaneous sex is as common as a sasquatch sighting.
 I often hear couples complain, “Making a date for sex isn’t romantic.”
 To which I reply, “You know what’s not romantic?
 Never having sex.”
-(Find out what women with incredible sex lives always do.)

 Don’t leave love until last

 Grab an afternoon delight on the weekend or a quickie in the shower in the morning.
 If you have time to fit in your morning jog, you also have time for cardio of a more naked variety.

 Study, learn, and make plans to improve at your hobby